J. I. Rodale

 Rodale was an early advocate of sustainable agriculture and organic farming in the United States.
 As an author, his work included several magazines and books, including books featuring different authors, on the subject of health.
 He popularized the term "organic" as a term for growing food without pesticides.
 Rodale also published works on other topics, including The Synonym Finder.

-On June 8, 1971, Rodale died after suffering a fatal heart attack while appearing as a guest on a segment, which never aired, for The Dick Cavett Show.
-Rodale was taken to Roosevelt Hospital Center and pronounced dead on arrival at age 72.
+On June 8, 1971, Rodale died after suffering a fatal heart attack while appearing as a guest on a segment, which was never broadcast, of The Dick Cavett Show.
+Rodale was taken to Roosevelt Hospital and pronounced dead on arrival at age 72.

-Biography
+Early life and education

-Rodale was born in Manhattan on August 16, 1898, the son of an Orthodox Jewish grocer who immigrated from Poland, and raised in the tenements in the Lower East Side.
+Rodale was born in Manhattan, New York City, on August 16, 1898, the son of an Orthodox Jewish grocer who immigrated from Poland, and was raised in tenements on the Lower East Side.
 Due to a poor relationship with his father, whose last name was Cohen (originally Lachofsky), he changed his surname to Rodale as an ode to his mother's maiden name, Rouda.
-He worked as an accountant for New York City from 1917-20 and worked for the Internal Revenue Service from 1920-21.
-Rodale and his brother, Joseph, co-founded Rodale Manufacturing, a maker of electrical equipment, in New York in 1923.
-He married Anna Andrews in 1927; she died in 2000 at 95.
-They had three children: Robert Rodale (1930–1990), Nina Rodale, and Ruth Rodale.